commercionetwork/commercionetwork/docs/app_developers/commercioapi-surcharge.md

 <!-- https://lcd-testnet.commercio.network/docs/did:com:1ug9j7hgaxu6mvfu2kgfdt3hqxn4mrwuztxc7nu/received -->

-In the POST methd API is available the possibility to indicate a surcharege.
+In the POST methd API is available the possibility to indicate a surcharge.

 The surcharge is intended to allow those implementing external applications that rely on APIs to send an arbitrary surcharge value to their own wallet, in addition to the standard platform fee for the process execution.